 The process of developing a code of ethics can determine its success.
 Many codes today are simply PR statements.
 Authentic ones appreciate the specific contexts and ethical challenges of the company.
 They also acknowledge the stakeholders and employee engagement needed to win support.
 Consultation and collaboration in its design will ensure its relevance.
 Relevance is the key to user engagement.
 Critical steps include:

-1. Consultation with organisational members and key stakeholders about the values they would like to see guiding your organisational culture development and success.
+1. Consultation – Discussions with staff members and critical stakeholders is crucial.
+These sessions lay the foundation for engagement with the final content.
 Workshop the draft content to enable stakeholders to feel it speaks to the issues that concern them.
-That way, hopefully, they will be happy to commit to the final version of the new code.
+That way, hopefully, they will be happy to commit to the final version of the code.

-2. Relevance: Effective codes speak to the day to day ethical challenges managers and employees face.
+2. Relevance – Effective codes speak to the day to day ethical challenges managers and employees face.
 These will vary depending on their roles within the business.
-Invite staff to identify such challenges or conducting “an ethics audit” to pinpoint issues.
+Invite staff to identify challenges or conduct an ethics audit to pinpoint issues.
 Incorporating these into the code will ensure its authenticity and relevance for the different groups within the company.

-- Examples of typical ethical challenges and how the code can be used to clarify the right action to take
+- Examples of typical ethical challenges and how the code can clarify the right action to take.

 - A ladder of escalation on how to raise issues and the key people who can help.

-6. Role modelling: Develop metrics to hold all leaders to account to role model the Code’s values;they are the loudest message about what matters.
+6. Role modelling – Develop metrics to hold all leaders to account to role model the code’s values.
+Build this into performance reviews.

 7. Maintenance – Companies must frequently review and update their codes.
 That is the only way they can take account of new technologies and the related changing societal values.

 Remember, it’s what leaders do and talk about rather than the code that determines ethical behaviour.
 Have regular conversations reminding people about the code.
 Also, give out monthly awards to employees who demonstrate their values.
 Together, these actions send a strong message that ethical behaviour matters.